Dhiya03/BudgetWise-mobile/TIP_NOTIFICATION.md

 User Story Details
 Primary User Story
 As a budget-conscious individual using BudgetWise
-I want to receive daily financial tips in my preferred language (English, Hindi, Telugu, Tamil) with humor and practical insights
+I want to receive daily financial tips in my preferred language (English, Hindi, Telugu, Tamil, Kannada, Malayalam) with humor and practical insights
 So that I can learn financial concepts in an engaging way and develop better money habits User Personas